 *Edward Burrell Ramsey was born on this date in 1852.
 He was a Black doctor.

-Mollie Emma Ramsey was married to Dr. John Henry Jordan, the first Black doctor in Coweta County, Georgia.
-Gertrude Ramsey was married to Joseph Randolph who later became the first Black president of Claflin College in Orangeburg, South Carolina.
+Mollie Emma Ramsey married Dr. John Henry Jordan, the first Black doctor in Coweta County, Georgia.
+Gertrude Ramsey married Joseph Randolph, who later became the first Black president of Claflin College in Orangeburg, South Carolina.
 Dr. Edward Ramsey had a heart attack on his 75th birthday while seeing patients in his office.
-He died a day later on November 6, 1927.
+He died a day later, on November 6, 1927.